Zoey 101: Development

-Casting

 As the show began casting, Paul Butcher was hired to play opposite Zoey as her younger brother Dustin Brooks.
 Actress Erin Sanders had auditioned for Nicole, the part of Zoey's best-friend and roommate, but the role was eventually offered to Alexa Nikolas.
 Keeping Sanders in mind, Schneider created the character of Quinn Pensky just for her.
 Sean Flynn was hired to play Zoey's will-they-won't-they love interest Chase Matthews.
 Rounding out the cast were Kristin Herrera as Dana Cruz, Christopher Massey as Michael Barret, and Matthew Underwood as Logan Reese.

 Kristin Herrera exited after the first season and was replaced by Victoria Justice for the rest of the series.
 Alexa Nikolas exited after the second season, following numerous fights and incidents with Jamie Lynn Spears, and her character Nicole was written out of the series.
 In August 2005, it was reported that Britney Spears confronted Nikolas about the feud.
 Sean Flynn exited after the third season and was replaced by Austin Butler for the rest of the series.
 Flynn stated in an interview that the reason for his departure was to focus on his education at the time.